Millions of Fabuloso cleaning products recalled over possible bacterial contamination

 The recalled products were sold online at Amazon.com, and other websites, as well as in stores at Dollar General, Family Dollar, The Home Depot, Sam’s Club, Walmart, and other major retailers nationwide.

-The products ranged in price between $1 and $11, and were sold in December 2022 through January 2023.
+The products ranged in price between $1 and $11, and were sold from December 2022 through January 2023.

 The following Fabuloso Multi-Purpose Cleaners are included in this recall: